-The Park Road PD encompasses ± 22 net acres and includes up to 630 multifamily residential units, $\pm 35,000$ square feet of general retail space, and $\pm 45,000$ square feet of general office space (collectively, the "Project").
+The Park Road PD encompasses ±22 net acres and includes up to 630 multifamily residential units, ±35,000 square feet of general retail space, and ±45,000 square feet of general office space (collectively, the "Project").
 The Project will feature amenities, including courtyards, recreational areas, walking paths and trails, community pools, several linear parks, and over 30% open space allocated across commercial and residential areas.
 The entirety of the Project, including the land to be retained by the City of Hollywood, is a designated Brownfield.
-To address this issue effectively, the Project, acting as a "cap" over the contaminated zones, whereas the surface water infiltration is located in the south area of the Project.
+To address this issue effectively, the Project design incorporates surface parking and building pads in the north area of the Project, acting as a "cap" over the contaminated zones, whereas the surface water infiltration is located in the south area of the Project.